bedezign/docker-laravel/README.md

         * `proxy_port`: Exposed port on your container.
 This will be "expanded" into the port on the host if the IP is `0.0.0.0` (default: `80`).
         * `proxy_protocol`: Protocol to proxy with (default: `http`)
         * `location`: Location to define the proxy on (default: `/`)
 * `NGINX_SSL`: (optional) configuration for the SSL part of a vhost (JSON).
-An empty json object ("{}") as value simply means: use all defaults>
+An empty json object ("{}") as value simply means: enable SSL but use default values.
-    If you don't use SSL, or you are using letsencrypt, you can omit this completely.
+    If you don't use SSL you can omit this completely.
     Recognised options are:
     * `type`: SSL type.
 Currently 2 types are known: `letsencrypt` (default) and `self-signed`.
     * `path`: If configured the `key` and `certificate` can be specified relatively.
 Defaults are `/etc/letsencrypt/live/{NGINX_HOST}/` for Let's Encypt or the system tmp dir for `self-signed`.